algorandfoundation/xGov/Proposals/xgov-92.md

 id: 92
 period: 3
 title: DAOsign
-author: TetianaRiabova (@TetianaRiabova), Eugene Fine <eugene@daosign.org>, Ramil Amerzyanov, Misha Kushka, Oleksandra Burmenska <sandra@daosign.org>
+author: Eugene Fine <eugene@daosign.org>, Ramil Amerzyanov, Oleksandra Burmenska <sandra@daosign.org>
 discussions-to: https://github.com/algorandfoundation/xGov/pull/92
 company_name: DAOsign
 category: Tools
 focus_area: Deployment
 open_source: Yes
 amount_requested: 270000
-status: Draft
+status: Final
 ---

 ## Abstract

-DAOsign is a smart signature and workflow automation platform, with publicly verifiable, cryptographic proofs-of-signature, designed for DAOs and WEB3 companies.
+**DAOsign: Workflow Orchestration platform built on decentralized Smart Signature protocol**

+DAOsign is a decentralized and customizable platform where collaboration, authorization, and workflow management are facilitated through cryptographic proofs stored on a blockchain

 Verifiable Signature is at the core of DAOsign and is based on 3 key proofs: proof-of-identify, proof-of-authority, and proof-of-agreement.
 Utilizing these proofs, DAOsign provides a platform to design and configure complex workflows that combine smart-contract-based automation with authorized approvals.

+**Problem:** Outdated Electronic Signatures Technologies Traditional electronic signatures are lack security and transparency, susceptible to compromise and forgery, with no unified system for robust verification.

+**Solution:** DAOsign Smart Signature
+DAOsign introduces cryptographic, decentralized signature standard, a technologically advanced alternative to traditional e-signatures, leveraging the security and transparency of blockchain.
+This technology aims to establish a global standard for secure and verifiable digital signatures, ensuring integrity across borders, legal jurisdictions, and administrative systems.

 ## Team
 Eugene Fine (CEO & Founder) - Over 20 years of building, scaling, and managing technology organizations.
 Recent experience includes a CTO role at Explorer Surgical Corp., which was recently acquired by GHX, and VP of Engineering at GHX.
 Eugene is a founder at consideritdone.tech, a Blockchain/WEB3 development studio.